Return to the BUILD

 Fit the Left Ventral Neck Panel assembly to the Battle Section Neck, aligning the screw holes.

-The wiring plugged into PCB will need to be pushed down and back to get this panel to fit flush.
+The wiring plugged into PCB may need to be pushed down and back to get this panel to fit flush.
 Also, make sure the top of the Docking Alignment Light pokes up through the matching hole of the Left Ventral Neck Panel:

 Secure the rear edge of the Left Ventral Panel into place using two (2) AP screws.